What is a Patch Cable? - Qiling

 copper patch cable

-This cable is used in most networking activities because of its strength, thermal expansion, and corrosion resistance.
-It's mostly applicable when setting up local area networks.
+This cable is widely used due to its strength, thermal expansion, and corrosion resistance, making it suitable for most networking activities, particularly in setting up local area networks.

 6. MT-RJ Fiber Optic Patch Cord